falcosecurity/falco/integrations/puppet-module/sysdig-falco/README.md

 #### Class: `falco`

-Guides the basic setup and installation of falco on your system.
+Guides the basic setup and installation of Falco on your system.

 When this class is declared with the default options, Puppet:

-* Installs the appropriate falco software package and installs the falco-probe kernel module for your operating system.
+* Installs the appropriate Falco software package and installs the falco-probe kernel module for your operating system.
-* Creates the required configuration file `/etc/falco/falco.yaml`.
+* Creates the required configuration file `/etc/Falco/falco.yaml`.
 By default only syslog output is enabled.
 * Starts the falco service.

 You can simply declare the default `falco` class: